Rvp7/Advanced-Tableau-Exercises/README.md

 Animations: Analyzing Life Expectancy, Fertility rate and Population of about 200 countries from 1960 to 2013 with showing behavior of countries through Animations.

 Level Of Detailed Calculations: The challenge is to create dual axis map thats shows Average profit across cities alongwith state profits, and different cities' contribution towards state profit.

+MeetingRoomsAnalysis: The challenge is to analyze the booked utilisation vs. actual utilisation of all meeting rooms for a law firm.
+The staff is complaining there is shortage of meeting rooms but the firm members say that the actual utilization of meeting rooms is very low.